port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 :::

 :::info
-`update`, `updateProperties` and `updateRelations` apply for registration as well.
-So if some user lacks permissions to update some property for example, then he will not have the ability to provide it when registering a new Entity.
+`update`, `updateProperties` and `updateRelations` settings apply when registering new Entities as well.
+This means that a user can't register a new Entity with a property (or relation) that he doesn't have permissions to edit.
 :::

 ### Edge-cases